The Ring Doorbell is truly one of the best devices in its category. It’s easy to use, smart and it simply makes some things in your life easier.

-So, here’s where the problem lies, the battery.
+So, here’s where the problem lies: the battery.
 The Ring doorbell comes equipped with a rechargeable battery that’s non-removable on the 2nd generation doorbell.
-That means that if somehow the battery goes bad, the only option you have is to hardwire your device to a transformer and having it plugged in 24/7.
+That means that if somehow the battery goes bad, the only option you have is to hardwire your device to a transformer and have it plugged in 24/7.

 However, the 3rd generation Ring doorbell has a quick-release rechargeable battery.
-While you can order a replacement battery if the original one goes bad, you can also hardwire this device too.
+While you can order a replacement battery if the original one goes bad, you can also hardwire this device.

 Why Is My Ring Doorbell Not Charging?

 First things first, make sure your Ring doorbell is properly connected to your Wi-Fi.
 Not only it has to be connected, but the signal strength must be pretty strong for things to work right.
 Try moving your internet router closer to your doorbell.

 After you’re sure that your Ring doorbell has a good connection to the internet, let’s find out why the Ring doorbell isn’t charging.